platformer/typst-algorithms/algo.typ

   comment-prefix: "// ",
   comment-color: rgb(45%, 45%, 45%),
   indent-size: 20pt,
+  indent-guides: none,
   row-gutter: 10pt,
   column-gutter: 10pt,
   inset: 10pt,
   fill: rgb(98%, 98%, 98%),
   stroke: 1pt + rgb(50%, 50%, 50%)
 ) = {
+  // TODO: Make this an element function when possible.
+  // TODO: When it is possible to make this an element function,
+  //   change comment state to only track comments for most
+  //   recent instance of algo, and query state at first algo
+  //   after current location.

   set par(justify: false)

   counter(_algo-counter-key).step()